xhemalkodragjini/aaron/001-llm-data-mining.md

 3.  **Plan for Model Update (Next Step):**
     *   Decide if you want to upgrade to a more powerful model for content extraction.
 If you identify a suitable candidate apply the change in the code the change.

+    ### Next Steps
+    Run the application with
+    ```
+    npm run dev
+    ```

+    Try out the extractin with one or multiple webpages and entity descriptions.
+You are not limited to GCP documentation pages.
+You could also extract product details from ecommerce pages, or similar...